ibnbakare/printf/README.md

-This is a print f project
+This a project done by myself and @timmy15.